Audi chief says Chinese sales slide may have eased in August

-HAMBURG The fall in Audi's sales in China may have eased in August, its chief executive said on Tuesday, but the luxury carmaker shied away from forecasting full-year deliveries in the biggest auto market, unlike German rivals BMW (BMWG.DE) and Daimler's (DAIGn.DE) Mercedes-Benz.
+HAMBURG, Sept 9 The fall in Audi's sales in China may have eased in August, its chief executive said on Tuesday, but the luxury carmaker shied away from forecasting full-year deliveries in the biggest auto market, unlike German rivals BMW and Daimler's Mercedes-Benz.

 "We have once again quite good showroom traffic, at least as much as August is concerned," Chief Executive Rupert Stadler told reporters at a briefing in Hamburg late on Tuesday.